inveniosoftware/training/08-data-models-from-scratch/README.md

     + search_index='authors',
     ```

   By doing this we told Invenio to register our new schema and mapping.
-We are also defining the name of the ElasticSearch index which will be created to enable author search.
+We are also defining the name of the Elasticsearch index which will be created to enable author search.

 ## Step 4: External representation: loaders and serializers